YatharthChauhan2362/Devops-Learning/Docker/docker-setup.md

 - You can use the --build-arg option to pass build-time variables to the Docker build process.
 These variables can be used in the Dockerfile to parameterize the build process.

   docker build --build-arg MY_VAR=123 .

+# docker run

+- The docker run command is used to run a Docker container.
+The -it and -d options are commonly used with docker run.

+- The -it option stands for "interactive" and "tty", and it allows you to run the container in an interactive shell.
+  This is useful if you want to run a command-line application in a container and interact with it in real-time.

+- The -d option stands for "detached", and it runs the container in the background as a daemon.
+  This is useful if you want to run a container and leave it running in the background.

+  docker run -it -d my-image

 # docker start